What is the Frequency Cap?

 Which email types count towards the cap?

-Event-triggered (transactional) emails do not add to the frequency count.
+All email types are counted towards the frequency cap.
+An exception are the transactional emails, which are not counted when Transactional Opt-in is enabled.
 That is, contacts can receive these emails without affecting their ability to receive other mails.

 Which email types are affected by the cap?